 Schedule Your Appointment At Direct Podiatry Arizona

-Are you looking for a foot doctor that does wound care in Phoenix?
-My name is Dr. Tarr, I am board certified foot doctor, and also the owner of Direct Podiatry Arizona in Tempe.
+Are you looking for a foot doctor who does wound care in Phoenix?
+My name is Dr. Tarr, I am board board-certified foot doctor, and also the owner of Direct Podiatry Arizona in Tempe.
 To view my available appointment times, click here.

 Comments